scoop-group/TiSR/README.md

     unaops         = (exp, log, sin, cos, abs),  # -> unary function set to choose from p_unaops       = (1.0, 1.0, 1.0, 1.0, 1.0),  # -> probabilites for selection of each unary functions (same length as provided unaops) (dont need to add up to 1, adjusted accordingly)

-    illegal_dict = Dict(), # -> May be set to a dict to specify nestings of functions that are removed, if they appear.
+    illegal_dict = Dict(), # -> May be set to a dict to specify nestings of unary functions that are removed, if they appear.
                            #    For example: illegal_dict = Dict(:sin => (sin, cos),
 );                         #                                     :cos => (sin, cos))
 ```